 How Is Overtime Pay Often Calculated

 Under the Fair Labor Standards Act (FLSA), many workers in Ohio are entitled to receive overtime pay if they work more than 40 hours in a given week.
 Overtime pay is calculated at time and a half (1.5 times) an employee’s normal rate of pay.
-In this article, our Columbus overtime lawyer provides a more detailed explanation of exactly how overtime pay is generally calculated in Ohio.
+In this article, our Columbus overtime lawyers provide a more detailed explanation of exactly how overtime pay is generally calculated in Ohio.

 How Is Overtime Pay Calculated in Ohio: Understanding the Basics